chiasm-project/chiasm/README.md

  * [Selecting (click/tap to select a single value)](http://curran.github.io/model/examples/d3LinkedChoropleth/)
  * [Hovering](http://curran.github.io/model/examples/d3LinkedChoropleth/)

+If you're interested in contributing plugins, please get in touch!
+Feel free to email me at curran.kelleher@gmail.com or send a pull request with your work.

 ## Server

 Chorus is designed to handle large data sets that reside in clusters and may be terabytes in size.
 It is not feasible to transfer the entire data set to the client for visualization.
 It would be possible to render the visualization on the server side, however with this approach interactive response times would be lost.
 Also, the argument could be made that a human could not perceive all the data points anyway, and there are not enough pixels to represent every point.
 Therefore the visualizations will reside entirely on the client side, and data reduction methods must be employed on the server side.
 Data reduction methods are surveyed nicely in the paper [imMens: Real‐time Visual Querying of Big Data](https://www.google.com/url?q=https%3A%2F%2Fidl.cs.washington.edu%2Ffiles%2F2013-imMens-EuroVis.pdf&sa=D&sntz=1&usg=AFQjCNH5qDFCuBGeAKXLiTYUXK5SJZI1VQ).

-Chiasm will support three data reduction methods that visualizations will sit on top of:
+Chiasm supports three data reduction methods that visualizations will sit on top of:

  * Sampling
  * Filtering